-- We must recruit, retain, manage and motivate qualified executives as we build out the management team, and we are highly dependent on our management team. - Future litigation proceedings could adversely affect our business.
+We must recruit, retain, manage and motivate qualified executives as we build out the management team, and we are highly dependent or our management team.

+Future litigation proceedings may adversely affect our business.

 Risks related to our business and products